kains123/kains123.github.io/source/_posts/materials/physics_of_fluids/3/physics_of_fluids_3.md

    - Represents a system in contact with a **heat bath** at a fixed temperature $T$.
    - The total energy of the system is not conserved because it can exchange energy with the heat bath.

+## 3.3 Basic Thermodynamics

+**Definitions**
+A thermodynamics system is a macroscopic system.
+The thermodynamic state of the system is uniquely defined by specification of a set of control variables, e.g, temperature, pressure, volume etc.

+Two types of thermodynamic variables:

+- extensive variables are proportional to the system size (ex. internal energy, mass, entropy)
+- intensive variables are independent of the system size (ex. pressure, temperature, density, chemial potential)

+$pV = nRT$

+## 3.4 Laws of Thermodynamics

+- Zeroth Law (0법칙)
+  Establishes the concept of temperature and thermal equilibrium.
+If two systems are in thermal equilibrium with a third system, they are also in equilibrium with each other.

+- First Law (1법칙)
+  The conservation energy.
+The energy E of the system can be changed by performing work W on it and/or by adding heat Q to it
+  $dE = \delta W + \delta Q$

+- Second Law (2법칙)
+  $dS \geq \frac{\delta Q}{T}$

+- Third Law
+  The entropy of a system at the absolute zero temperature is a universal constant, which we can set to zero.
+The T = 0K temperature can never be physically reached.